Shkev/vae-latent-size-matters/README.md

 ### TL;DR

 We prove that as the dimensionality of the latent space of the VAE gets infinitely large, the VAE's input reconstruction and data generation abilities.

+Note: There's a small bug in the definition used for the continuous AEP, will fix once I get a chance, but the main argument still holds.